eduardoscsouza/FaceMatch/README.md

 With regards to the verification aspect of the project, our final models showed good performance, but could be better, with the euclidian distance model showing better performance.
 We focused more on the former aspect of the project, so our verification is not as refined.
 One major improvement would be define the distance threshold in a more sophisticated way.
 They way we are currently doing doesn't take in consideration the distance distribution as a whole, just the mean.
 Still the verification works quite well.
 One notable failure is with oclusion, as shown in the images below.

+One major block in our project, specially for the verification part, was training time.
+We had many different models, and each one took very long to train and evaluate.
+The euclidian distance triplet model, for example, took more than 24 hours to train.
+As such, with more available time we would be able to do more experimentation and achieve better results.

 ## **Sample Code and Results**